kvark/kvark.github.io/_posts/2018-01-23-wr-capture-infra.markdown

 > Who you gonna call?..
 > W-R-Capture!

 Rust eliminates a fair share of most annoying and dangerous issues related to memory and low-level resource management.
 The strong type system helps us being confident about jumping between coordinate systems, handling large enumerations, and generally enforcing the logic invariants if the internal API bits.
-However, he higher level logical errors are still possible, and happen all the time.
+However, the higher level logical errors are still possible, and happen all the time.
 Once we raise above the expressiveness capability of Rust, we only have our common sense to rely on.
 And of course, powerful debugging tools!

 A logic error may occur on one of the described levels, causing havoc and eventually manifesting in panics, flickering, and other glitches.
 Processing data from one level to the next is not a pure function: there is a lot of context getting mixed in the process, e.g. images from other tabs in the texture cache, fonts and glyphs, allocation of render task surfaces, free lists structure, and so on.
 Our capability to investigate and eliminate the issues depends on the ability to consistently reproduce the affected workloads on multiple levels.